Bridging Loan

 What mortgage repayments am I required to make during the bridging period?

 The mortgage repayments during the bridging period are calculated on an interest only basis.
 The interest can also be capitalised, i.e. added to the loan amount you will owe at the end of the bridging period once your property is sold.
-You can make unlimited repayments during the bridging period and also use an offset facility to minimise the amount of interest you are charged.
+You can make unlimited repayments during the bridging period to reduce the amount of interest you are charged.

 What are the advantages of a bridging loan?